-Winter storm Pax is here, which means another round of winter weather is affecting pets in many parts of the United States.
+Winter weather is here, which means another round of snowy and icy weather is affecting pets in many parts of the United States.
 Although there are few things more beautiful than freshly fallen snow, storms that bring cold, snow and ice can also put your pets at risk.
 Follow these safety tips to protect your pets during a winter storm:

 On thin ice